sh1n0bi/sh1n0bi-dojo.github.io/_posts/htb/2020-03-29-HTB-Forest.md

 <hr width="300" size="10">

-Actually the above is now redundant if you are using an up-to-date version of Kali. you can just `apt install bloodhound`
+Actually, the above is now redundant if you are using an up-to-date version of Kali. you can just `apt install bloodhound`

 start neo4j with:

 `neo4j console`

 then start bloodhound with:

 `bloodhound`

 Also executing the `injestor` is simpler now, the .ps1 file and commands that I had used when I first completed this box no longer work; the `SharpHound.exe` injestor works perfectly and requires no arguments.

 <hr width="300" size="10">